varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 thing to do, and it will only be available for larger projects.

-The Apache Foundation "adopts" smaller projects inside their field of interest, and I belive that works OK, but I'm not sure if it can easily be transplanted to different topics.
+The Apache Foundation "adopts" smaller projects inside their field of interest, and I believe that works OK, but I'm not sure if it can easily be transplanted to different topics.

 The final way is to simply throw money a the developers, the way the FreeBSD and Varnish communities have done with me.

-It is a far more flexible solution with respect to level of engangement, national boundaries etc. etc, but in many ways it demands more from both sides of the deal, in particular with respect to paperwork, taxes and so on.
+It is a far more flexible solution with respect to level of engagement, national boundaries etc. etc, but in many ways it demands more from both sides of the deal, in particular with respect to paperwork, taxes and so on.

 Conclusion
 ==========

-I am obiously biased, I derive a large fraction of my relatively modest income from community funding, for which I am the Varnish community deeply grateful.
+I am obviously biased, I derive a large fraction of my relatively modest income from community funding, for which I am the Varnish community deeply grateful.

-But biased as I may be, I belive that the Varnish community and I has shown that a tiny investment goes a long way in Free and Open Source Software.
+But biased as I may be, I believe that the Varnish community and I has shown that a tiny investment goes a long way in Free and Open Source Software.